etica/etica-socialnetwork-api/README.md

 **License:**

-**etica-socialnetwork-api** is licensed under the MIT License.
-See the LICENSE file for more details.
+**etica-socialnetwork-api** is open source licensed under the MIT License.